MarcusNilssonn/AWS-IoT-TempSensor/README.md

 ### Hardware
 This project used an ESP32 and a TMP36 temperature sensor.
 The ESP32 is a budget microcontroller by Espressif Systems.
 It was used mainy because its reduced cost and because of Wi-Fi capability which makes it suitable for IoT-apps.
 The TMP36 is an analog temperature sensor with three pins and gives an ouput in voltage.

-The code was written in Arduino IDE where a function measured the voltage (temperature) and calculated it in Celcius.
+The code was written in Arduino IDE where a function was created to measure the voltage (temperature) and calculated it in Celcius.

 ***Picutre displaying the sensor and the Esp32.***